Sir John Kirwan

 Sir John Kirwan (1650–1721) was an Irish merchant and politician who founded the Kirwans of Castle Hackett, County Galway.

 Background

 Kirwan was a member of one of the Tribes of Galway.
-The family were of Gaelic origin, possibly of Conmhaícne descent.
+The family were of Gaelic origin, possibly of Conmhaicne descent.
 They settled in Galway around 1488 under William Ó Ciardhubháin and within a generation had become among the leading merchants of the town.
 John Óge Kirwan served as Mayor of Galway for the term 1530-1531, followed by Thomas (1534–1535) and Richard (1550–1551), along with numerous bailiffs, sheriffs, and aldermen.
 In all, eleven Kirwans would be Mayor before the fall of the tribal corporation in 1654.

 As a result of the Irish Confederate Wars, almost all of the tribes' property was confiscated.
 Many were forced to emigrate to the West Indies as indentured servants and in this way the basis of new wealth was accrued in the succeeding generation.